alexander-kastil/az-cloud-native/demos/03-containers/05-config-mgmt/02-app-configuration/readme.md

 # Azure App Config Service

 Execute `create-app-config.azcli` to create an Azure App Configuration Service.
-Note the connection string and use it in the demos from folder `01-build-publish`.

 Set the `UseAppConfig` to `true` and use Azure App Configuration in:

-- .NET
-- Azure Functions

-## .NET

 Run config-api container and override values from appsettings.json with environment variables: